swiss-seismological-service/scrtdd/README.md

 scrtdd --reloc-profile profileName [db and log options]
 ```

 scrtdd will relocated the catalog and will generate another set of files reloc-event.csv reloc-phase.csv and reloc-stations.csv, which together define a new catalog with relocated origins.
 At this point we should check the relocated events (and HypoDD logs) and see if we are happy with the results.
-If not, we change scrtdd settings and relocate the catalog again until we are satisfied with the locations.
+If not, we change scrtdd settings and relocate the catalog again until we are satisfied with the relocation.

 As an example you can see below two catalogs before and after scrtdd relocation: